HDFGroup/hdf-rest-api/Types/index.rst

 Region Reference Types
 ======================

-A region reference types allows the creation of attributes or datasets where each array element references a section (point selection or hyperslab) of another dataset.
+A region reference type allows the creation of attributes or datasets where each array element references a section (point selection or hyperslab) of another dataset.

 To specify a region reference type, use ``H5T_REFERENCE`` as the type class, and